interlay/interbtc-spec/polkabtc-spec/docs/source/spec/redeem.rst

 The redeem module allows a user to receive BTC on the Bitcoin chain in return for destroying an equivalent amount of PolkaBTC on the BTC Parachain.
 The process is initiated by a user requesting a redeem with a vault.
 The vault then needs to send BTC to the user within a given time limit.
 Next, the vault has to finalize the process by providing a proof to the BTC Parachain that he has send the right amount of BTC to the user.
 If the vault fails to deliver a valid proof within the time limit, the user can claim an equivalent amount of DOT from the vault's locked collateral to reimburse him for his loss in BTC.

+Moreover, as part of the liquidation procedure, users are able to directly exchange PolkaBTC for DOT.
+To this end, a user is able to execute a special liquidation redeem if one or multiple vaults have been liquidated (:ref:`liquidation-err`).

 Step-by-step
 ------------